Brave-developments/brave_Hookers/README.md

 Installation

 Download the resource and unzip it in your resources directory.

-Add ensure hooker to your server.cfg.
+Add ensure brave-hooker to your server.cfg.

 ***Move the mysound.ogg file to the standalone/client/html/sounds directory within the resource structure.***